PhucDong/ReactJS-beginner-projects/README.md

 # ReactJS Beginner's Projects

-**UPDATE**: 27 April 2023
+**UPDATE**: 3 June 2023

-A collection of ReactJS projects that reinforce learners their ReactJS skills.
+A collection of ReactJS projects for beginners that reinforce their ReactJS skills.